Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** In a way that seems to be the opposite of what you would expect.
 **Sentence:** Counter-intuitively, less water usage can sometimes increase crop yields when managed properly.
 **Conversation:**
-A – Does reducing water usage hurt crops?
+A – Does reducing water usage hurt crops
 B – Counter-intuitively, it can actually improve growth if done correctly.

 ---